aditishenoy/100-days-of-code/R2-log.md

 ### Day 3: June 7
 R2D03 - Brushed up on containers and singularity.
 Trying to build a singularity image for tensorflow-gpu

+-- Took Weekend off (Much Needed!)--

+### Day 4: June 10
+R2D04 - Think I am doing something wrong while building the singularity container. 🤔 Finding a lot of inconsistencies with python packages I need in the container each time I log in.
+Anybody know of any good and easy-to-follow resources for using singularity? #100DaysOfCode